georoen/MA/stardot/README.md

 ## Image optimization
-1. Hardware Focus: To focus the camera loosen the screw on top of lense, then gently turn the very first bit of the lense (not the ring with screw on).
+1. Hardware Focus: To focus the camera loosen the screw on top of lens, then gently turn the very first bit of the lens (not the ring with screw on).
 Turn left for close objects, right for far.

 2. Select Resolution and JPEG Quality
 ![Screenshot](./figures/stardot_image-configuration.jpg)

 3. Select Exposure Grid
 ![Screenshot](./figures/stardot_image-exposuregrid.jpg)

 ## Configuration
-See Handbook.
+You can find the complete hadbook [here](192.208.239.229/kb/index.php?View=file&EntryID=63)

 ### FTP
 See [Setup 2](../2_setup/README.md)